 Building hardware products should always be specified by BHMA® product number to eliminate any confusion over brand names, performance standards or product grade.

-Link here to find out 'What the Numbers Means' for selected ANSI/BHMA Standards.
+Click here to find out more about ANSI/BHMA Standards.